 Decred incorporates some fundamental changes from the Bitcoin protocol that it’s based on in order to accomplish these decentralizing goals.

-Decred launched its mainnet on February 8, 2016 to mixed reviews from crypto enthusiasts.
+Decred launched its mainnet on February 8, 2016, to mixed reviews from crypto enthusiasts.
 For some, Decred represented everything Bitcoin was supposed to be from the outset.
-It was seen as the pinnacle of decentralization and democratic decision making for a peer-to-peer network, allowing it to respond quickly to attacks and community requests for new features.
+They saw it as the pinnacle of decentralization and democratic decision making for a peer-to-peer network, allowing it to respond quickly to attacks and community requests for new features.

 On the other hand, many skeptics question what Decred brings to the table that’s truly new and unique.
 Other cryptocurrencies have mechanisms for incorporating community needs, and it’s not entirely clear why you would choose to use Decred over a more established currency.

-Decred’s developers and community believe Decred’s protocol for incorporating improvements and changes will allow it to become the optimal cryptocurrency on the market in the long run.
-Over time, they claim Decred will be the most responsive to the needs of future cryptocurrency users, and that will make Decred the foremost coin based on user influence.
+Decred’s developers and community believe the network’s protocol for incorporating improvements and changes will allow it to become the optimal cryptocurrency on the market in the long run.
+Over time, they claim Decred will be the most responsive to the needs of future cryptocurrency users, and that will make it the foremost coin based on user influence.

 Decred’s developers are crypto-enthusiasts and early Bitcoin adopters, but they spotted an inefficiency in the way Bitcoin operates.
 As mining operations have grown, Bitcoin’s decision-making process has become more centralized, with the largest mining companies holding large amounts of power over the Bitcoin improvement process.
 In addition, while some Bitcoin improvements can be implemented via a soft fork, almost all improvements that involve a significant change to the Bitcoin software require a hard fork from the old blockchain.

-This was on display just a last month with the proposed SegWit2x hard fork on the Bitcoin blockchain.
+This was on display in 2017 with the proposed SegWit2x hard fork on the Bitcoin blockchain.
 Debates raged, and the community was in upheaval about the future of the network.
 Eventually, the hard fork was called off because it didn’t have enough support from miners, institutional users, and exchanges.
 According to Decred, this kind of power that the miners and institutional users held over an improvement to the blockchain is counterproductive.

-In the case that the community doesn’t agree on a fork, independent factions can also create their own hard forks of the Bitcoin open source blockchain, as we’ve seen with Bitcoin Cash, Bitcoin Gold, and now Bitcoin Diamond.
+In the case that the community doesn’t agree on a fork, independent factions can also create their own hard forks of the Bitcoin open source blockchain.
+We’ve already seen this with Bitcoin Cash, Bitcoin Gold, and Bitcoin Diamond.
 These offshoots implement various improvements in different ways and at different speeds, fracturing the Bitcoin community every time consensus isn’t reached about an improvement.

 Decred aims to reduce or eliminate hard forks, especially ones that divide the community.
-While a hard fork is possible on Decred, and in fact Decred recently navigated the first fully user-driven hard fork, Decred’s voting protocol makes it so that users can vote on changes before activation.
-Then upon passage of the vote, the changes go live.
+While a hard fork is possible on Decred, and in fact, the project recently navigated the first fully user-driven hard fork, Decred’s voting protocol makes it so that users can vote on changes before activation.
+Then when the vote passes, the changes go live.

 Decred accomplishes its voting protocol on the blockchain using a hybrid design that combines proof of work and proof of stake.
 The basic principle behind the hybrid system is each block must be mined with the correct nonce and ratified by at least three verifiers.
 The hybrid system mitigates the weaknesses of proof of work or proof of stake individually.
 Miners still receive block rewards and staking verifiers also receive a small reward.